98teg/JSONConfigFile/doc/files/JSON-CONFIG-FILE.md

 ```

 ### Incorrect JSON
 This JSON, on the other hand, contains one error.
-It is missing the dependant property:
+It is missing the dependent property:
 ```JSON
 {
     "name": "Mr. Example",